Annex 10 Data Protection Policy

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.
 The website may, from time to time, contain links to and from the websites of our partner networks, advertisers, and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-If you are sending personal information to us via the internet, please be aware that internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of data transmitted to us via email if you are not using and encrypted mail system.
+If you are sending personal information to us via the internet, please be aware that the internet is not completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of data transmitted to us via email if you are not using an encrypted mail system.

 Any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to prevent unauthorised access.